youwen5/web/routes/cv/common.typ

 #import "./pesha.typ": *

 #let render-cv(long: false) = [
-  I’m passionate about _design_---in all its facets---including systems, web, graphics, typography, and more.
+  I'm passionate about _design_---in all its facets---including systems, web, graphics, typography, and more.
 I love working on hard problems.

   #context {
     if target() == "html" {